Atrocities in the Congo Free State: Famine

 The presence of rubber companies such as ABIR exacerbated the effect of natural disasters such as famine and disease.
 ABIR's tax collection system forced men out from the villages to collect rubber which meant that there was no labour available to clear new fields for planting.
 This in turn meant that the women had to continue to plant worn-out fields resulting in lower yields, a problem aggravated by company sentries stealing crops and farm animals.
 The post at Bonginda experienced a famine in 1899 and in 1900 missionaries recorded a "terrible famine" across ABIR's concession.

 Child colonies

-Leopold sanctioned the creation of "child colonies" in which orphaned Congolese would be kidnapped and sent to schools operated by Catholic missionaries in which they would learn to work or be soldiers; these were the only schools funded by the state.
+Leopold sanctioned the creation of "child colonies", in which orphaned Congolese would be kidnapped and sent to schools operated by Catholic missionaries where they would learn to work or be soldiers.
+These were the only schools funded by the state.
 More than 50% of the children sent to the schools died of disease, and thousands more died in the forced marches into the colonies.
-In one such march 108 boys were sent over to a mission school and only 62 survived, eight of whom died a week later.
+In one such march, 108 boys were sent over to a mission school and only 62 survived, eight of whom died a week later.